3a1b2c3/WorldCam/README.md

 ## Download Dataset

-We release gameplay recordings from two open-source FPS games for research use:
+We release gameplay recordings from two open-source games for research use:

 | Game | License | Folder |
 | --- | --- | --- |